The True TCO & ROI of EPM Projects

 Under-scoping cost

-Ignoring integrations, internal resourcing, and post-go-live maintenance.
+Ignoring integrations, internal resourcing and post-go-live maintenance.

 Over-stating benefit